hpe-dev-incubator/hpe-dev-portal/content/blog/streamline-your-server-deployments-bare-metal-provisioning-with-hpe-compute-ops-management-and-ansible.md

   <iframe width="560" height="315" src="https://www.youtube.com/embed/_ySgROdd_Bw?si=CSzCklbTeRzaRtFg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 Join me on my [GitHub repository](https://github.com/jullienl/HPE-COM-baremetal), where a wealth of information awaits you in the README file.
-Learn how to effectively utilize this project, from cloning it into your environment to commencing its use—and witness the ways it can streamline your bare metal provisioning workflow.
+Learn how to effectively utilize this project, from cloning it into your environment to commencing its use, and witness the ways it can streamline your bare metal provisioning workflow.

-Stay tuned as we will continue to update and maintain this project, incorporating user feedback and the latest advancements that HPE GreenLake will offer.
+Stay tuned as I will continue to update and maintain this project, incorporating user [feedback](mailto:lio@hpe.com)   and the latest advancements that HPE GreenLake will offer.

 Get started now, and begin transforming your server deployment strategy today!